kovmak/SpringMvc/README.md

     - Use the edit option to update existing posts.
     - Delete posts to manage your blog content.

-## Contributions
-Contributions, feedback, and suggestions are welcome.
-If you have any improvements or find issues, please submit a pull request or open an issue.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.